Mosquera

-Mosquera is a Spanish surname (first name) originally from Galicia (Spain).
+Mosquera is a surname of Galician origin, later spreading to other parts of Spain such as Castile and Extremadura or Latin America.
 The family crest states (Spanish) Gallego.
 It derives from the mansion of the family's founder, Ramiro de Mosquera.
 In the fifth century, it was already linked to Moscoso, one of Galicia's oldest notable families.
-Mosquera spread around Galicia, Las Castillas, Extremadura and America.
 In Galicia, one of the oldest houses was in Coto de Villar de Payo Muniz, a dos leguas from Ourense.
 Another existed at villa de Vilariño de Conso.

 Etymology

 According to etymologists, the name Mosquera is an allusion to a place where the greatest quantity of "aces" grows, and derives itself from the word "moscon", which originally referred to a type of tree.

 Family

 Part of the family settled in Portugal where the name changed to "Mosqueira".
 The following names are in the lists of the Order of Carlos III: Gabriel Mosquera and Luis Mosquera y Julián Mosquera.

 Antonio Mosquera was born in Spain and was a soldier in the War of Flanders and governor of Puerto Rico.
 He went to Chile with a thousand men, and arrived at Santiago on October 6, 1605.